 Bottom line, for the autosomal DNA, I might say, adding the admixture results with the chromosomal matching test results was a terrible thing.
 I know many people only buy the DNA test to get their admixture – their pie chart – graph, map – percentages and never look at anything else.

-Admixture might not vary much from company to company and database to database and it certainly picks up large swaths of ethnic etc identity like white black brown yellow red and – most important – trace amounts of hints at who we are, but it also only sees a few snippets of a few people for just a few generations and too many people are too disappointed in what they do have – or what they do not have and the test and result is more a process and not an event.
+Admixture might not vary much from company to company and database to database and it certainly picks up large swaths of ethnic etc identity like and – most important – some trace amounts of hints at who we are, but it also only sees a few snippets of a few people for just a few generations and too many people are too disappointed in what they do have – or what they do not have and the test and result is more a process and not an event.
 Testing siblings a person can possibly see snippets of more or other ancestors sometimes because we inherit genes randomly from some ancestors.

 I am not saying I don’t love my admixture results – I love everyone of them – you could not pry my results out of my hands – not any of them, no matter how different they are – and the differences are partly because they are designed differently.
 So I want my admixture like everybody else, and the variables cannot change my DNA belief systems for all the tea in China, or all the Siberian SNPs on chromosome 6, but there remains a limit as to how much stock we should place in the results.